-The area of South 2nd Street, formerly a haven for gay bars, bathhouses and not much else has experienced a resurgence as a district for diverse entertainment venues, craft beer breweries and tony restaurants.
+The area of South 2nd Street, formerly a haven for gay bars, bathhouses, and not much else has experienced a resurgence as a district for diverse entertainment venues, craft beer breweries and tony restaurants.
 Known as Walker’s Point, it is a destination for all the positive reasons business owners there hope for.

 In 2015, one book author posed a theory that Dahmer was responsible for kidnapping and killing 6-year-old Adam Walsh in 1981.
 Those who studied the serial killer, those who knew him and even Adam’s father, John Walsh himself, have debunked the idea.
 In December 2008, police named Ottis Toole as the boy’s killer.

-The Downtown chocolate factory received unwanted attention as Dahmer’s workplace.
+The chocolate factory received unwanted attention as Dahmer’s workplace.
 Dahmer revealed to investigators that he had kept a skull in his locker there as a keepsake of one of his murders.
 In 1992, Ambrosia moved its operations to another location in Milwaukee for reasons unrelated to the case.

-In April 2016, a website for rental properties during the Republican National Convention turned up an unlikely offering – Dahmer’s childhood home in Bath, Ohio, where he killed his first victim in 1978.
+In April 2016, a website for rental properties during the Republican National Convention turned up an unlikely offering – Dahmer’s childhood home in Bath, Ohio where he killed his first victim in 1978.
 For $8,000, interested parties could rent the three-bedroom, two-bath property during the RNC when housing could be hard to come by.
-No returned calls to the query about whether the house had any takers for last year’s festivities.
+No returned calls to the query about whether the house had any takers for last week’s festivities.